 - It’s important to monitor the carbonation.
 Either use plastic pop bottles or swing-top bottles (affiliate link) that can handle the pressure of carbonation.

-- Check the carbonation by popping open the swing-top bottles every few days.
+- Check the carbonation by popping open the swing-top bottles every few days or squeezing a plastic bottle.

 Keywords: probiotic, ginger ale, ginger beer, stomach soothing, anti-nausea, morning sickness, motion sickness, travel sickness, spring, summer, fall